a-sit-plus/signum/docs/docs/supreme.md

 Usage is the same across implementations:

-1. Instantiate a KDF implementation using algorithm-specific parameters as per the respective RFCs.
+1. Instantiate a `KDF` implementation using algorithm-specific parameters as per the respective RFCs.
 These are:
-    * HKDF comes predefined for the SHA-1 and SHA-2 family of hash functions as `HKDF.SHA1`..`HKDF.SHA512`. `info` bytes are required to obtain a fully instantiated `WithInfo` object in one of two ways:
+    * HKDF comes predefined for the SHA-1 and SHA-2 family of hash functions as `HKDF.SHA1`..`HKDF.SHA512`.
+Pass `info` bytes to obtain a fully instantiated `WithInfo` object: `HKDF.SHAXXX(info)`
-        1. `HKDF.SHAXXX(info)`
-        2. `HKDF.SHAXXX.WithInfo(info)`
     * PBKDF2 comes predefined for HMAC based on the SHA-1 and SHA-2 family of hash functions as `PBKDF2.HMAC_SHA1`..`PBKDF2.HMAC_SHA512`.
-The number of `iterations` is required to obtain a fully instantiated `WithIterations` object in one of two ways:
+Pass the number of `iterations` is required to obtain a `WithIterations` object: `PBKDF2.SHAXXX(iterations)`
-        1. `PBKDF2.SHAXXX(iterations)`
-        2. `PBKDF2.SHAXXX.WithIterations(iterations)`
-    * scrypt can simply be configured by calling the `SCrypt` constructor with parameter values as desired: `SCrypt(cost, parallelization, blockSize)`.
-This class directly implements the `KDF` interface.
+    * An scrypt instance can be configured as desired: `SCrypt(cost, parallelization, blockSize)`.
 2. Invoke `deriveKey(salt, inputKeyMaterial, derivedKeyLength)` to obtain a derived key of length `derivedKeyLength` based on `inputKeyMaterial` and the provided `salt`.

 In line with other APIs, `deriveKey` returns a `KmmResult` indicating either success or failure.